Your Position: Home - Sheet Metal Fabrication - What is different about high-speed rail?

 ]

-After decades of research and successful testing on a 43 km (27 mi) test track, JR Central is now[when?] constructing a Maglev Shinkansen line, which is known as the Chūō Shinkansen.
-These Maglev trains still have the traditional underlying tracks and the cars have wheels.
-This serves a practical purpose at stations and a safety purpose out on the lines in the event of a power failure.
-However, in normal operation, the wheels are raised up into the car as the train reaches certain speeds where the magnetic levitation effect takes over.
-It will link Tokyo and Osaka by , with the section from Tokyo to Nagoya expected to be operational by .[30]
-Average speed is anticipated at 505 km/h (314 mph).
-The first generation train can be ridden by tourists visiting the test track.
+Following decades of research and successful testing on a 43 km (27 mi) test track, JR Central is constructing a Maglev Shinkansen line, known as the Chūō Shinkansen.
+These maglev trains retain traditional underlying tracks coupled with wheels for practical operations at stations and safety in power outages.
+However, under normal conditions, the wheels retract as speeds increase, allowing magnetic levitation to take over.
+This line is projected to link Tokyo and Osaka by 2027, with the segment from Tokyo to Nagoya anticipated to commence operations in 2025, achieving average speeds of 505 km/h (314 mph).
+Initial generation trains are available for public rides at the test track.

-China is developing two separate high-speed maglev systems.
+China is also advancing the development of two distinct high-speed maglev systems.

 [